openvinotoolkit/openvino/docs/Extensibility_UG/GPU_Extensibility.md

 To enable operations not supported by OpenVINO out of the box, you may need an extension for OpenVINO operation set, and a custom kernel for the device you will target.
 This page describes custom kernel support for the GPU device.

-The GPU codepath abstracts many details about OpenCL\*.
+The GPU codepath abstracts many details about OpenCL.
 You need to provide the kernel code in OpenCL C and an XML configuration file that connects the kernel and its parameters to the parameters of the operation.

 There are two options for using the custom operation configuration file: